grebaldi/nopun-ecs/README.md

         });
     }

-    // Every system must provide an `execute` method. here's where we
+    // Every system must provide an `execute` method.
+Here's where we
     // implement our logic. `execute` is called on every frame in our
     // game, so at 60fps it is called 60 times per second. execute() {